0xMiden/miden-tutorials/docs/src/compiler/is_prime_rust.md

 - Writing basic _pure_ programs in Rust using the Miden compiler.
 - Running programs in the Miden VM.
-- Generating a proof of compuation for the `is_prime` program
+- Generating a proof of computation for the `is_prime` program
 - Verifying the STARK proof of the `is_prime` program execution

 ## Limitations and Important Considerations